 Princeton Data and Statistical Services: Home page for the library's department of data and statistical services.
 Provides information about the data lab, consultants, and contains data listings by subject including for criminal and justice.

-Supreme Court Database: Known commonly as the Spaeth data set, it provides over two hundred pieces of information about each case decided by the U.S. Supreme Court between the 1946 and 2013 terms.
+Supreme Court Database: Known commonly as the Spaeth data set, it provides over two hundred pieces of information about each case decided by the U.S. Supreme Court.
+It provides two large sets of data, one covering 1791-1945, and one covering 1946-2018.

-The Judicial Research Initiative, sponsored by the University of South Carolina : This site allows users to download electronic datasets of court cases, obtain smaller datasets or measures of judicially relevant phenomena, read various working papers on important topics, and link to other websites containing law and judicial politics information.
+The Judicial Research Initiative, sponsored by the University of South Carolina : This site allows users to download electronic datasets of court cases, including Federal Courts of Appeals cases, obtain smaller datasets or measures of judicially relevant phenomena, read various working papers on important topics, and link to other websites containing law and judicial politics information.
 Also contains data for foreign high courts.

 Judicial Business of the United States Courts: Annual Reports: Provides statistics on the work of the Federal Judiciary for a fiscal year, comparing data between years, and, when possible, explaining increases or decreases in caseloads.
 Separate sections of the report address the appellate, district, and bankruptcy courts; the probation and pretrial services system; and other components of the Federal Judiciary.
 Caseload totals for the major programs of the Federal Judiciary appear in the table of judicial caseload indicators.